bert27/angular-shop/README.md

 # Ng-shop

-This project is an Angular-based online shop that is currently under construction.
-At this stage, it includes the product views and shopping cart functionality only.
+This project is an online store built with Angular and is currently under construction.
+At this stage, it includes the product views, a shopping cart functionality, and a carousel on the homepage.

 The project is in Spanish.
+Stripe is configured, but you will need to update your keys: change the public key in the frontend and the private key on the server.
+The keys are located in the .env files.

-## **update:** *home page with carousels, product details, cart, stripe installed, not configured*
+To start the server, navigate to the stripe-server directory and run: npm start

 ## PC